Listen: I recorded this EP of songs while at Yaddo (Saratoga Springs) in February 2020, part of ongoing research into lineage through song:

-Tatyana Tenenbaum and Danspace Project pay respect to Lenape peoples.
-We acknowledge that this work presented by Danspace Project is situated on the Lenape island of Manhahtaan (Mannahatta) in Lenapehoking, the Lenape homeland.
+My collaborators and I pay respect to Lenape peoples.
+We acknowledge that our ongoing work here is situated within Lenapehoking, the Lenape homeland.
 We pay respect to Lenape land, water, and ancestors past, present and future.